 Here is the location in the vehicle for most Honda Civic/CRX ecus.
-Most of the times is in the location pictured below.
+Most of the times, it is in the location pictured below.
 This happens to be true for the Civic models, while Accord models have it at the bottom of the center console.
 Some models use an ECM (or ECU) for the engine and one for the automatic transmission (TCM or TCU) and some other models use one module for both things (PCM).

 In the picture below, there is an example of a P04 engine ECM.
 The complete number is “37820-P04-G52”.
-You can notice that every time we refer to an ECM as the “P04“, “P28“, “P0A“, etc., we are referring to the three characters in the middle of the complete ECM number, as it is the code of the ECM “family”, while the last three are the country, transmission and software version.
-In this same example, the “G52”, “G” indicates that is an European Domestic Market (EDM) unit (G=”Great Britain”), The “5” means automatic transmission (5 and greater = A/T, while “0” is M/T) and the “2” is version of software (there are “0”, “1”, “2” and maybe “3”).
+You can notice that every time we refer to an ECM as the “P04“, “P28“, “P0A“, etc., we are referring to the three characters in the middle of the complete ECM part number, as it is the code of the ECM “family”, while the last three numbers are the country, transmission, and software version.
+In this same example, the “G52”, “G” indicates that is a European ECM from Great Britain of GDM (Great Britain Domestic Market), The “5” means automatic transmission (5 and greater = A/T, while “0” is M/T) and the last number, the “2” is and identifies of the version of software (there are “0”, “1”, “2” and in some, “3”).

 [where is the ecu located 2006 honda odyssey] [1996 honda prelude si ecm location] [1998 honda 2 0 ecu location] [2001 honda accord civic lx ecm loc] [2011 accord 2 2 ecu location]